adityav62/zephyr-sb/README.md

-# zephyr-picow
+# zephyr-sb
-A collection of Zephyr Applications for the Raspberry Pi Pico (W)
+A collection of Zephyr Applications for the Raspberry Pi Pico (W) leading up to the making of a Self-Balancing Robot